ajtock/NGS_intro_Cambridge_SysBio/README.md

 Now that we have obtained read alignments in SAM format, it's necessary to use [SAMtools](http://www.htslib.org/doc/samtools.html) to filter out duplicate and ambiguous alignments, which could leave us with unreliable genotype information for Landsberg *erecta* (L*er*) at given genomic coordinates.

-First make an output directory to contain the filtered alignments.
+Make an output directory to contain the filtered alignments.

 ```
 pwd